stevie6410/SWI/docs/specification.md

 Login using B/E Aerospace Active Directory.
 We should not have to maintain seperate authentication details in this application.

 ## Dashboard

+The dashboard will act as the application home page and provide top level access to the menus and user specific information.
+The dashboard will be built up from "modules" which can shoe summary or basic detail information.

 - My Recently Created SWIs
     - Show the last 5 work instructions created by the logged in user
 - My Approval Queue